FAQs for open access mirror journals

 Will papers be handled in the same way?Show answer

 Yes, from the editorial system that is used, to the rigorous peer-review process, to the quality of requirements, papers for both journals will be handled in the same way.
 Submissions to both journals will be made via the same Elsevier Editorial System (EES) platform.
-Initially the editorial system submission process and letters will reflect the original journal, and authors will have the option to state their journal choice at revision or, more commonly, upon acceptance of their paper.
+Your journal choice is blinded to editors and reviewers, ensuring the editorial process is identical.
+At submission stage, you’ll have the option to indicate your journal choice.
+Just before acceptance of your paper, you can make your final decision whether to publish in the original journal or the open access mirror journal.

 Is Elsevier launching mirror journals because hybrid journal double dip?Show answer